Judith-Montilla/Healthcare-Cost-Prediction-Model/README.md

 # Healthcare-Cost-Prediction-Regression-Analysis

-This repository contains Python code for predicting healthcare costs using regression models, demonstrating end-to-end data analytics skills.
-It includes data preprocessing, feature engineering, model development, and performance evaluation, offering practical insights into healthcare cost drivers.
+This repository contains Python code for predicting healthcare costs using linear regression, demonstrating end-to-end data analytics and modeling skills.
+It covers data preprocessing, feature engineering, model development, and performance evaluation, offering practical insights into healthcare cost drivers.

 ## Objective

-The objective of this project is to develop regression models to predict healthcare costs based on patient demographics, health metrics, and lifestyle factors.
+Develop a regression model to predict healthcare costs based on patient demographics, health metrics, and lifestyle factors.
 The focus is on identifying key cost drivers to help healthcare providers and insurers optimize pricing and resource allocation.

 ## Dataset Description